What Is Heartworm?

-Heartworm disease is primarily is caused by a parasitic worm called dirofilaria immitis which is spread through the bite of a mosquito.
+Heartworm disease is primarily caused by a parasitic worm called Dirofilaria immitis which is spread through the bite of a mosquito.

-We call this condition heartworm disease because the worms live within the blood vessels, lungs and heart of infected pets.
+We call this condition heartworm disease because the worms live within the blood vessels, lungs, and hearts of infected pets.

 There are no visible signs of heartworm until the disease has severely progressed.